oneananda/AWS_Operations/Learning/AWS Exam Assistance/Amzaon RDS/READMD.md

 D. RDS Proxy automatically adds read replicas to handle more read traffic.

 `Twist:` You need to select the most relevant and specific feature of RDS Proxy that directly addresses connection exhaustion.

+Correct Answer: A.
+RDS Proxy helps avoid connection exhaustion issues by providing connection pooling.
+It consolidates multiple client connections into fewer database connections, which reduces the chance of exhausting the maximum allowed database connections.
+This feature is particularly useful for high-traffic applications where many connections are being opened and closed frequently.

+#### Question 2

+After implementing RDS Proxy, your team noticed an improvement in performance for read-heavy workloads.
+However, your write-heavy workloads still seem to be struggling.
+What could be the reason?

+A. RDS Proxy is optimized for read-heavy workloads and cannot manage write-heavy workloads efficiently.
+B. The proxy is not configured with enough targets to handle the write load. ✔
+C. Your RDS instance is under-provisioned for the current write operations.
+D. Write queries are being incorrectly routed to read replicas by RDS Proxy.

+Correct Answer: B.

+RDS Proxy can manage both read and write workloads, but if it is not configured with enough targets, it could struggle with the write-heavy load.
+Adding more targets (such as RDS instances with sufficient write capacity) and ensuring your write operations are correctly routed will improve performance for write-heavy workloads.